umrlastig/strudel/README.md

     - the **style:** is *"display: block;"* for the first project (the one that will be active when the page is loaded) and *"display: none;"* for all the other projects (will be hidden when the page is loaded)
     - the **class:** is *"tool"*, which allows the slider to find all the project divs
     - the **id** is *"simplu"*.
 It has to match a corresponding *id* in the *tools.yml* file
-- the rest of the div is pire Markdown.
+- the rest of the *div* is pure *Markdown*.
   That is the place you can add images, text, references, etc.
+- Notice a second *div* with the id *simplu*.
+This allows to add publications from the *hal API* using the **halIds** of the publications.
+It uses the javascript method *getPublicationsById*, an array of *halIds* and the id of the sim to add the publications to (*simplu* here).